SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 | Receive error similar to "error java.lang.NullPointerException: Cannot get property 'authorities' on null object"        	| This indicates that you have not turned on OAuth for the SmartApp.
 Please review the installation instructions and complete the OAuth steps.                  	|
 |         	|                   	|

+### Live Logging on IDE
+TODO: Put information on getting to the Live Logging on the IDE

+### Installed SmartApps Info on IDE
+TODO: Put information about accessing the Installed SmartApps screens to get more information about the state of the SmartApp.
+In particular, can be used to determine if the poll handlers are still running.

 -------------------------
 ## <a name="reporting-issues">Reporting Issues</a>
 All issues or feature requests should be submitted via the GitHub issue capability.
 It can be found on the [Issues](https://github.com/StrykerSKS/SmartThingsPublic/issues) tab within the GitHub repository.